Electronic and magnetic properties of superconducting LnO$_{1-x}$F$_{x}$BiS$_{2}$ (Ln = La, Ce, Pr, and Nd) from first principles: Introduction

 In this paper we present our findings from electronic structure calculations for the stoichiometric and doped series of materials \textit{Ln}O$_{1-x}$F$_{x}$BiS$_{2}$ with \textit{Ln} = La, Ce, Pr and Nd, and $x=0,0.5$.
-By studying these materials, with the exception of the Ce doped compound, we limit our study to those where the crystal structure has been experimentally determined.
-We have been able to provide a structure through relaxation methods for the Ce compound, since the availability of the La, Pr and Nd compounds provides a reasonable reliability on the starting point.
+The doped phases calculated have been reported as being superconducting, and the parent phases have been reported as being non-superconducting.

-We first show that the change of rare earth does not affect the Fermi surface.
-We then demonstrate CeO$_{0.5}$F$_{0.5}$BiS$_{2}$ has a ferromagnetic tendency while PrO$_{0.5}$F$_{0.5}$BiS$_{2}$ tends towards antiferromagnetism.
-It has been shown that ferromagnetism coexists with superconductivity in CeO$_{0.5}$F$_{0.5}$BiS$_{2}$ \cite{Jha2013b}, and this gives a unique strength to our prediction of coexistence of superconductivity and antiferromagnetism in PrO$_{0.5}$F$_{0.5}$BiS$_{2}$.
+We first show that the change of rare earth does not affect the Fermi surface and that the conduction electrons are confined to the bismuth-sulphur planes.
+We then demonstrate that CeO$_{0.5}$F$_{0.5}$BiS$_{2}$ has competing ferromagnetic and weak antiferromagnetic tendencies.
+The ferromagnetic tendency is in agreement with experimental results.
+We show that PrO$_{0.5}$F$_{0.5}$BiS$_{2}$ has a strong tendency to magnetic order, which could be ferromagnetic or antiferromagnetic depending on subtle differences in 4$f$ orbital occupations.
+We show that NdO$_{0.5}$F$_{0.5}$BiS$_{2}$ has a stable weakly antiferromagnetic ground state.
 Finally, we predict that applying pressure to CeOBiS$_{2}$ would make it metallic, and possibly superconducting.